 Signifyd can rely on its deep experience in transaction authentication, having for years used the three pillars of SCA — something the buyer has, something the buyer knows, something the buyer is — to sift fraudulent from legitimate orders.

-Its Commerce Network of more than 10,000 merchants selling in more than 100 countries provides vast amounts of data to feed its artificial-intelligence-driven solution, which makes obsolete the need to add disruptive steps to the buying process, such as requiring a PIN to complete a transaction.
+Its Commerce Network of thousands of merchants selling in more than 100 countries provides vast amounts of data to feed its artificial-intelligence-driven solution, which makes obsolete the need to add disruptive steps to the buying process, such as requiring a PIN to complete a transaction.